Sara Weisweaver, PhD; Rhyan Johnson; Sarah Fairweather; Alison Ma; Jordan Hoskins; Michael Petrochuk 1

 Sample set 1

 We use annotations to craft three distinct listener-friendly versions of the same script.
-Sample 1D includes a tempo annotation, a loudness annotation, and a tempo annotation nested inside a loudness annotation.
+Sample 1D includes

 Speaker: Ben D.